reactjs/react.dev/src/content/learn/responding-to-events.md

 ### Reading props in event handlers {/*reading-props-in-event-handlers*/}

-Because event handlers are declared inside of a component, they have access to the component's props.
+Because event handlers are declared inside of a Component, they have access to the Component's props.
 Here is a button that, when clicked, shows an alert with its `message` prop:

 <Sandpack>